mdelgado24/mywebsite/README.md

 # mywebsite
-a website that I created with brief to get to know me sections and take a look at the research project that I have worked on
+A website created by myself, where it began as a class assignment in which I have created get to know me sections and give insight to a research project that I have worked on.

 -- Main Files --